MichalMalyska/Website_Academic/content/authors/admin/_index.md

 # - Visitors
 ---

+I am currently teaching CSC412 (Probabilistic Methods of Machine Learning) in the department of Computer Science at University of Toronto.

-I currently lead the "Science" (ML Science + ML Eng + ML Ops) team at Semantic Health, where I was the first employee.
-Over the last couple of years we grew the Machine Learning product from 0 to support multiple business lines, and optimized for getting things done, without compromising the long term vision we developed.
+Before that I lead the "Science" (ML Science + ML Eng + ML Ops) team at Semantic Health, where I was the first employee.
+Over a couple of years we grew the Machine Learning product from a set of ideas to numerous pipelines supporting multiple business lines.
 As we grew, my role has gradually shifted from being primarily an IC at to a lead posision.
 I am particularly proud of the long term ML vision we have at Semantic, processes we have developed to ensure we hire great people, [team culture](https://cultofthepartyparrot.com/parrots/hd/dadparrot.gif), ever-improving tech stack and code-base, processes to support quality code and model development, and our contiuous planning / roadmapping process.

 I also occasionally teach at University of Toronto (most recently [STA414/2104](https://duvenaud.github.io/sta414/)) where I completed both my degrees.
 Interested in all things machine learning, with a particular focus on good practices, and applications in high stakes environments (e.g. healthcare).